Top 15 Benefits Of Total Quality Management (TQM)

 Sustainability

-Efficient use of resources and waste reduction contribute to environmental sustainability, an increasingly important factor for modern businesses.
-TQM practices that focus on reducing waste, recycling, and optimising resource use not only lower costs but also help organisations meet their sustainability goals.
-Companies that prioritise sustainability in their quality management practices can improve their environmental footprint and appeal to environmentally conscious consumers.
+Efficient resource use and waste reduction contribute to environmental sustainability, an increasingly important factor for modern businesses.
+TQM practices that focus on reducing waste, recycling, and optimising resource use lower costs and help organisations meet their sustainability goals.
+Companies prioritising sustainability in their quality management practices can improve their environmental footprint and appeal to environmentally conscious consumers.

 Customer Retention